-The mosquito population is divided into 5 categories: infected aquatic stage, $I_E$ , susceptible aquatic stage, $S_E$ , susceptible adult mosquito, $S_M$ , latent adult mosquito, $L_M$ , and infectious adult mosquito, $I_M$ .
+The mosquito population is divided into 5 categories: infected aquatic stage, I_E , susceptible aquatic stage, S_E , susceptible adult mosquito, S_M , latent adult mosquito, L_M , and infectious adult mosquito, I_M .
 Note that, the mosquito life span is too short to recover from dengue virus.
 The life of a mosquito consists of four stages: egg, larvae, pupae and adult stage.
 The first three stages live in the water and the last one stays in the air.
 In this study, we included the first three stages as aquatic stage and the last one as adult stage.
 The lifespan of each stage depends on several factors, for example, temperature, food supply and places for eggs hatching.
-The human population is classified into susceptible, $S_H$ , infectious, $I_H$ , and recovered individuals, $R_H$ .
+The human population is classified into susceptible, S_H , infectious, I_H , and recovered individuals, R_H .
 Flows from the susceptible to infected classes of both populations depend on the biting rate of the mosquitoes, the transmission probabilities, as well as the number of infectious and susceptible individuals in each of the species.
-The parameters description is shown in Table 1.
+For this model, all the parameters with their respective values are summarized in Table 1.
 The model is described as following;